Frequently Asked Questions

 How do I apply for Melbourne Design Week?

-Applications for the Melbourne Design Week 2024 satellite program are now open for submission and close on 23 November 2023.
+Applications for the Melbourne Design Week 2024 satellite program have now closed.
 Applications to participate in the satellite program of Melbourne Design Week are considered via an expression of interest process.
-For more information about how to participate head to the Participate page.
-For updates on Melbourne Design Week, please subscribe to NGV eNews.
+For updates on Melbourne Design Week, please subscribe to NGV eNews

 How do I apply for the Melbourne Art Book Fair?

-Applications to participate in the Melbourne Art Book Fair are considered via an expression-of-interest process.
-Applications for the Melbourne Art Book Fair 2024 are now open.
-For more information on how to participate head to the Melbourne Art Book Fair website.
+Applications to participate in the Melbourne Art Book Fair 2024 have now closed.
+Applications are considered via an expression of interest process.
+For more information on how to participate head to the Melbourne Art Book Fair website

 Will Melbourne Design Fair run in 2024?

 Melbourne Design Fair will return in 2025.
-The biannual event takes place at its new home, the Convention and Exhibition Centre.
+The biennial event takes place at the Convention and Exhibition Centre.
 For more information on Melbourne Design Fair head to the Melbourne Design Fair website.

 Can international organisations or individuals participate in the program?